FAQ & Links

 Close

 There is no reason why social and emotional development should be affected.
 However TS often has co-occurring conditions such as ADHD and OCD that come with it – these can be more problematic than the tics.
 Unfortunately the stigma and misunderstanding associated with TS can be problematic.
-We need to raise awareness and understanding for those people with tics
+We need to raise awareness and understanding for those people with tics.

-Long term
+III Long term

 Can people with TS lead "normal" lives?